fspc/bikeshed/README.md

 Login for test users is on the top website page.

+##Special Instructions

+Add at least 1 bike to use Desktop View.

 ##How to test/develop inside the running container process

 This method uses [nsenter](http://jpetazzo.github.io/2014/06/23/docker-ssh-considered-evil/).
 Check out [jpetazzo/nsenter](https://github.com/jpetazzo/nsenter) on GitHub.